 The latter is often said to have proliferated with the Enlightenment idea of equality.
 The aesthetic equivalent to this intellectual revolution was an art that embraced the idea of equality as part of its form: a modern art.
 Or, rather, art in the modern sense – in our sense.

 Indeed, this is the prelude to the National Museum of Sweden’s [Nationalmuseum] major exhibition The Romantic Eye.
 After having been postponed for financial reasons, the long-awaited show highlights Romantic art in connection to the 18th century’s “liberation of the individual,” as curator Carl-Johan Olsson puts it in his catalogue essay.
-Of course, he describes Romanticism’s penchant for passion and intuition as a reaction to Enlightenment faith in reason, as well as influenced by the rebellious Sturm und Drang movement.
-Yet, at a more fundamental level, Romanticism is said to have presupposed the birth of the modern individual, who, to this day, underpins our “free and critical perception.”
+Of course, Romanticism’s penchant for passion and intuition is described as a reaction to Enlightenment faith in reason, as well as influenced by the rebellious Sturm und Drang movement.
+Yet, at a more fundamental level, Olsson stresses that Romanticism presupposed the birth of the modern individual, who, to this day, underpins our “free and critical perception.”

 In other words, anyone expecting a proto-Trumpian emotional rollercoaster will be disappointed.
 The National Museum is a far cry from the political hysteria of our time and has produced an unusually fine-tuned and thoughtful – I dare say, philosophical – exhibition based on a careful selection of contemporary and historical works.
 Romanticism’s most important invention, we learn, was to place art in the ordinary world rather than in a mythological or religious realm.
 This meant that Romantic painting increasingly came to resemble the viewer’s own reality in a way that preceded the Realism of the second half of the 19th century.
 At the same time, the Romantics brought open spaces into their paintings – skies, mists, shadows – in a way that anticipated the abstract art of the 20th century.
 From this starting point, The Romantic Eye goes to the heart of a certain emotional and visual thinking, and traces it into our times.

-The prime example is Caspar David Friedrich’s The Monk by the Sea (1808–1810) in which the German artist depicted a lonely man on a beach with his back to the viewer.
+The prime example is Caspar David Friedrich’s The Monk by the Sea (1808–1810) in which the German artist depicted a lonely man on a beach with a towering sky above him.
 “The painting hit like a bombshell,” Olson writes, “it was perceived as artless, without any connection to a specific place or story, while at the same time representing art taken from real life.”
 In a letter, Friedrich admitted to depicting a monk to communicate how religion was powerless in the face of the great unknown and that people must free themselves from dogma in order to reach a new spirituality.

 What makes Friedrich’s painting so captivating is that it does what it shows.
 For, surely, the two men metonymically represent the relationship between artist and viewer, critic and artwork, as an equal relationship in which both parties are just as open to what is happening before their eyes.
 One does not know more or less than the other, and both stand equally amazed, equally ignorant, before the sky above them.
 Where The Monk by the Sea addresses me as an individual, Two Men Contemplating the Moon addresses me as an equal party in an alliance.

-Indeed, the gallery is permeated by the same reassuring atmosphere and sense of being involved in a quiet conversation between friends.
+Indeed, the whole gallery is permeated by the same reassuring atmosphere and sense of being involved in a quiet conversation between friends.
 Just a few steps away hang two works by Friedrich’s close friend, the Norwegian painter Johan Christian Dahl: The Morning After the Storm (1819) and Birch Tree in a Storm (1849).
-Indeed, Dahl was supposedly the first owner of Two Men Contemplating the Moon, and like Friedrich he occupied a central role in Dresden Romanticism.
+Dahl is said to have been the first owner of Two Men Contemplating the Moon, and like his older colleague he occupied a central role in Dresden Romanticism.
 In The Morning After the Storm (1819) waves crash against the rock where a shipwrecked man huddles as his ship – and with it, we may assume, his companions – sinks on the horizon.

 In contemporary paintings by Swedish artists Mamma Andersson (Swan Song, 2016) and Ola Billgren (The Tea Drinker, 1970) hanging nearby, the figures seem paralysed by the same anguish or despair that Dahl symbolised two hundred years ago.
 Or did he?
 As art historian Bernhard Maaz writes in the catalogue, Dahl painted a new day dawning and a sailor who survived the night.
 Perhaps there’s even a glimmer of hope in the air?
 Is Dahl’s work about faith rather than resignation?
 These questions have no definitive answers because, just as with Friedrich, artist and viewer are united in a particular form of ignorance which is precisely what connects them over time.
 Similarly, the appeal of Billgren’s painting is hardly its clichéd sentimentality, but rather the fact that it is an open-ended answer to a question that is as tantalising today as it was in the 1970s.